lloda/ra-ra/README.md

 **ra-ra** tries to distinguish itself from established C++ libraries in this space (such as [Eigen](https://eigen.tuxfamily.org) or [Boost.MultiArray](www.boost.org/doc/libs/master/libs/multi_array/doc/user.html)) by being more APLish, more general, smaller, and more hackable.

-In this example from [examples/readme.C](examples/readme.C), we add each element of a vector to each row of a matrix, and then print the result.
+In this example ([examples/readme.C](examples/readme.C)), we add each element of a vector to each row of a matrix, and then print the result.

 ```c++
 #include "ra/operators.H"